-Waxed canvas is a cotton canvas fabric, that during the manufacturing process has been impregnated with paraffin fax to give the bags to be water repellent.
-Canvas fabric has a long history - it first was used as sailcloth by 19th-century fisherman.
-Waxed canvas is really durable and has a bit similar look to the leather.
+Waxed canvas is a cotton canvas fabric that during the manufacturing process has been impregnated with paraffin wax to give the bags to be water repellent.
+Canvas fabric has a long history - it first was used as sailcloth by 19th-century fishermen.
+Waxed canvas is durable and has a bit similar look to the leather.

 Taking care of your waxed canvas garment is as important as keeping your shoes clean or washing your clothes.
 Waxed canvas bag owners usually worry about how to keep the backpack in shape and what tools and processes cleaning includes.
 In this article, I will share some light on how to take care of your garment.

 First Things First: Gather Needed Tools